A. Searches in General

 7. At Your Office

 As with any other search or seizure by government officials, a defendant seeking suppression must have had a reasonable expectation of privacy in the area or object of the search/seizure.
-That is, a defendant must establish both that he has exhibited an actual subjective expectation of privacy, and, that his expectation is one society recognizes as reasonable.
+That is, a defendant must establish both that they have exhibited an actual subjective expectation of privacy, and, that their expectation is one society recognizes as reasonable.

 Areas that an employee has complete control over suggest a greater expectation of privacy.
 Such as an employees desk or personal computer.
 A reasonable expectation of privacy is less likely to be found in areas that are shared by employees, such as break rooms or storage areas.
 Courts are unlikely to find a reasonable expectation of privacy in areas of the business that are open to the public such as lobbies, waiting areas, and public restrooms.
 Again, no clear lines can be drawn because the determination of whether an employee retained a reasonable expectation of privacy will depend on the particular facts and circumstances of each case.